Image Similarity using An Ensemble of Context-Sensitive Models: Methodology

 \subsection{Ensemble Strategies}

-As shown in Figure \ref{fig:workflow}, we used simple ensemble strategy, voting, to create a baseline benchmark for more complex ensemble strategies.
+Our Ensemble Strategies are constructed based on the performance of each CS model.
+In this section, we first detail how we analyse the testing results of each model on the validation set of our CC dataset (triples with random reference images), as well as how we construct ensemble models based on the analysis.

-\textbf{Context-Convolute (CC) Testing.} While one may train a set of CS models, one would like to use these models to construct an ensemble that can be applied other contexts.
-We thus used CC data to test CS models as shown in Figure \ref{fig:workflow} (bottom-right).
-This particular subset of CC data is referred to as a validation dataset $\mathbb{T}_V$.
-For each image triple $(x_r, x_a, x_b) \in \mathbb{T}_V$ and each CS model $\mathrm{M}_i, i=1..K$, the testing yields a correctness indicator.
+\textbf{Context-Convolute (CC) Testing.} While one may train a set of CS models, one would like to use these models to construct an ensemble that can be applied to other contexts, i.e., when the testing triples include unseen reference images.
+In our CC dataset, we include multiple triples with $\|\mathbb{T}_V \|$ random reference images, and for each random reference image, there are at least nine labelled triples (see Section \ref{sec:dataset}).
+Therefore, in addition to a global accuracy score, we can report the testing results on the CC dataset based on individual reference images.
+For all triples $(R_i, x_a, x_b)$ sharing the same reference image $R_i$, and each CS model $\mathrm{M}_i, i=1..K$, the testing yields a correctness indicator.
 The total number of such indicators is $\|\mathbb{T}_V \| \times K$.
 The testing can also result in additional information, such as confusion matrix and uncertainty or confidence values.
 The CC testing results can inform the construction of ensemble models.

 \textbf{Feature-based Analysis and Specialization.} Given a large set of images, one can extract $l$ features, which define an $l$-D feature space of the images.
 These features can be the results of dimensionality reduction techniques such as PCA and t-SNE as well as hand-crafted feature extraction algorithms.
 Each image can thus be encoded as an $l$-D feature vector $\Theta = [\theta_1, \theta_2, ..., \theta_l]$.